Southern red muntjac: Ecology and behavior

 The Southern red muntjac is also called "barking deer" due to the bark-like sound that it makes as an alarm when danger is present.
-Other than during the rut (mating season) and for the first six months after giving birth, the adult muntjac is a solitary animal.
+Other than during the rut and for the first six months after giving birth, the adult muntjac is a solitary animal.
 Adult males in particular are well spaced and marking grass and bushes with secretions from their preorbital glands appears to be involved in the acquisition and maintenance of territory.
-Males acquire territories that they mark with scent markers by rubbing their preorbital glands (located on their face, just below the eyes) on the ground and on trees, scraping their hooves against the ground, and scraping the bark of trees with their lower incisors.
-These scent markers allow other muntjacs to know whether a territory is occupied or not.
-Males often fight with each other over these territories, sufficient vegetation, and for primary preference over females when mating using their short antlers and an even more dangerous weapon, their canines.
-If a male is not strong enough to acquire his own territory, it will most likely fall victim to a predator.
-During the time of the rut, territorial lines are temporarily disregarded and overlap, while males roam constantly in search of a receptive female.

-Predators of these deer include tigers, leopards, clouded leopards, pythons, crocodiles, dholes, Asiatic black bears, fishing cats, Asian golden cats and golden jackals.
-Foxes, raptors and wild boars prey on fawns.
-They are highly alert creatures.
-When put into a stressful situation or if a predator is sensed, muntjacs begin making a bark-like sound.
-Barking was originally thought of as a means of communication between the deer during mating season, as well as an alert.

 Reproduction

-The Southern red muntjacs are polygamous animals.
-Females become sexually mature during their first to second year of life.
-These females are polyestrous, with each cycle lasting about 14 to 21 days and an estrus lasting for 2 days.
+The Southern red muntjac is suspected to be polygamous.

+Females become sexually mature during their first to second year of life, but without a specific breeding season.
+They are polyestrous, with each cycle lasting about 14 to 21 days and an estrus lasting for two days.
 The gestation period is 6–7 months and they usually bear one offspring at a time, but sometimes produce twins.
 Females usually give birth in dense growth so that they are hidden from the rest of the herd and predators.
 The young leaves its mother after about 6 months to establish its own territory.
 Males often fight between one another for possession of a harem of females.
-Muntjacs are distinguished from other even-toed ungulates in showing no evidence of a specific breeding season within the species.
-Adults exhibit relatively large home range overlap both intersexually and intrasexually, meaning that strict territorialism did not occur but some form of site-specific dominance exists.
+Adults exhibit relatively large home range overlap both intersexually and intrasexually, meaning that strict territorialism does not occur but some form of site-specific dominance exists.